 The mode of data required will depend on your business goals, and this is something Cobry can help you define.
 For example, if your goal is to create weekly or monthly reports for your board members, then batch data is a good choice because it updates your data all at once at a specified frequency.
 However, if you need fresh or live information, a streaming pipeline will update on an ongoing basis as soon as new data is generated.

-How Cobry designs with cloud principles in mind
+How Cobry designs a data pipeline with cloud principles in mind

 Like everything we do in the cloud, our goal is to make sure every data pipeline is secure, reliable and scalable.
 We use GCP’s managed services, which automatically provision more resources as and when required, which keeps costs minimised.
 This process is known as elastic scaling.